German Military in the Soviet Union 1918-1933

-Germany was humiliated in by the Treaty of Versailles.
+Germany was humiliated by the Treaty of Versailles.
 Germany was forced to reduce her military capabilities to a token force of limited troops, to have no capital ships, no submarines, to give up all colonial possessions, was proscribed from manufacturing a wide range of military goods, was forced to pay war reparations realistically outside of its means to do so, was forced to give up German territory, and more.
 Internationally, Germany had few friends or allies to draw on for support.

 Similarly, the Soviet Union also found itself in a poor post-World War situation.
 The Russian Civil War was still going on.
 The military campaign against Poland had failed.
-The Baltic States of Estonia, Latvia and Lithuania all declared their independence; the Soviet Union now only controlled the port of Leningrad in the Baltic Sea.
+The Baltic States of Estonia, Latvia, and Lithuania all declared their independence; the Soviet Union now only controlled the port of Leningrad in the Baltic Sea.
 The Allied intervention forces were in Archangel and Vladivostok.
 The military limitations of the new Soviet Union were often the laughing stock of the world.
 Internationally, the Soviet Union was essentially isolated.

-Given the above, both nations quickly realized that their best chances for growth and success in military matters was to rely on each other.
+Given the above, both nations quickly realized that their best chances for growth and success in military matters were to rely on each other.
 The start, in fact, occurred quite early.
 In August of 1920, Enver Pasha worked as an intermediary between von Seeckt and Moscow.
 He proposed that Germany provide the Soviet Union with information regarding the Polish military as a gesture of good faith.
 On their side, the RSFSR selected Viktor Kopp (a very capable diplomat and of Estonian heritage), to work with the Germans.
 He established a cover office in Berlin, Unter den Linden Nr.
-11 (a second RSFSR cover office was located in Tallinn, Estonia; a third in Riga, Latvia and a fourth in Kaunas, Lithuania).
-Kopp’s official task was to work on repatriation issues of Russian POW's and interned Russian civilians in German custody (one of his proposals was to convert Soviet POW commissions into de facto consular missions).
+11 (a second RSFSR cover office was located in Tallinn, Estonia; a third in Riga, Latvia, and a fourth in Kaunas, Lithuania).
+Kopp’s official task was to work on repatriation issues of Russian POWs and interned Russian civilians in German custody (one of his proposals was to convert Soviet POW commissions into de facto consular missions).
 His more covert assignment was to work on improving German and Soviet relations.
 Kopp was successful in getting the Deruluft and Deru-metall companies established, as well as a number of other Soviet-German joint ventures.

-Soviet supporters for a secret (or at least not a publicized) partnership included Lenin (only after he became ill), Trotsky, Dzerzhinski, Stalin, Frunze and a host of others.
+Soviet supporters for a secret (or at least not a publicized) partnership included Lenin (only after he became ill), Trotsky, Dzerzhinski, Stalin, Frunze, and a host of others.

-German supporters for working with the Soviet Union included von Seeckt, von Blomberg, Rathenau and many other civilian and military leaders.
-Von Seeckt was in fact one of the most vociferous proponents of the program.
-He did not so much wish to see the Soviet military increasing drastically in strength, but he did see the benefits of working closely with Soviet industry.
-Von Seeckt believed that the Soviet Union was an excellent source of many hard to obtain metals and minerals necessary for the creation of a modern military force.
+German supporters for working with the Soviet Union included von Seeckt, von Blomberg, Rathenau, and many other civilian and military leaders.
+Von Seeckt was, in fact, one of the most vociferous proponents of the program.
+He did not so much wish to see the Soviet military increasing drastically in strength, but he did see the benefits of working closely with the Soviet industry.
+VonSeeckt believed that the Soviet Union was an excellent source of many hard to obtain metals and minerals necessary for the creation of a modern military force.

 The German Reichswehr‘s counterpart at that time was the Soviet Workers and Peasant’s Red Army (RKKA) and the ties that bind moved very quickly in the early days.
 Both agreed that they had a good co-operation future together.
 In early 1921, Major Fischer of the Reichswehr was selected to head a special working group within the Reichswehr Ministry.
 Their task was to work out a basic foundation for future German-Sovietco-operation efforts with their Soviet counterparts.

-It all culminated with the Rapollo Treaty of April, 1922.
+It all culminated with the Rapollo Treaty of April 1922.
 Kopp’s behind the scenes efforts in working with von Seeckt, von Hasse and other leading German officials had paid dividends.
 While the world was quite surprised at this event, the Germans and Soviets were not.
 It merely legitimized the many plans the Germans and Soviets had regarding their future economies.
 The most important result of the Rapollo accords was the German-Soviet military co-operation effort.
-On 11 August 1922, the German Reichswehr and the Soviet Red Army signed a document which allowed the Germans to establish military bases on Soviet soil.
+On 11 August 1922, the German Reichswehr and the Soviet Red Army signed a document that allowed the Germans to establish military bases on Soviet soil.

-The covert aspects of the German-Soviet military co-operation agreement all included provisions for joint work on armor matters, aviation matters and chemical warfare issues.
+The covert aspects of the German-Soviet military co-operation agreement all included provisions for joint work on armor matters, aviation matters, and chemical warfare issues.